hyperstack-org/Implementation_tutorial/README.md

 + Please see [Hyperstack Serverless](/Serverless) for more information and examples

-## Universal Application
+## Hybrid (or Universal) Applications

 This project is still in inception and testing phase.
+As this project evolves we will add examples here.

+There are two routes we are exploring:

++ Setting ub a build ebvironment using Cordova to build for Web, Desktop and Mobile from one codebase
++ Extending our DSL to cover React Native as we cover React today for the web

 If you are interested or have experience here please reach out to us on Slack.
-As this project evolves we will add examples here.